 - Is the after-school program evaluated and are the results used to improve future programs?

-If your child has been injured in an accident and you're at a loss for where to turn to next, turn to us.
-We're experienced New York City child accident lawyers, capable of handling your child's accident case.
-We understand that they are just children and can't protect themselves.
+If your child has been injured in an accident and you’re at a loss for where to turn to next, call us first.
+As Experienced New York City child accident lawyers, we stand ready to help you and your child on your case.
+We understand that children can’t protect themselves, and they need us to help fight for them and protect their rights.

 Contact Michael Gunzburg, P.C., To Learn More

-For a personalized, efficient NY law firm serving Brooklyn, the Bronx, Manhattan, Queens and Staten Island, call 646-569-9663 or 800-481-3154 to schedule a free initial consultation or submit your information and questions online.
+As experienced New York City Child Accident Lawyers in Manhattan, Brooklyn, The Bronx, Queens, and Staten Island, call 212-725-8500 or 212-725-8500 to schedule a free initial consultation or submit your information and questions online.